Click on a question below to display the answer. Don't see the question you are looking for? Visit the Contact Us page to submit your question!

 Signs that your horse is ready for a senior feed include loss of muscle condition, trouble keeping weight on with their current diet, and decrease in coat and skin condition quality.

-For horses having trouble chewing forage, SafeChoice Senior is a good option regardless of age.
+For horses having trouble chewing forage, SafeChoice Senior and ProForce senior are a good options regardless of age.

 Broodmares need to be on a quality maintenance diet, such as SafeChoice Maintenance, for the first two trimesters of the pregnancy.
 The body structures of the foal are being developed through this time, and a quality nutritional program for the mare is critical to the health of the foal.